Iga Świątek: Early life and background

 Świątek was born on 31 May 2001 in Warsaw to Dorota and Tomasz Świątek.
 Her father is a former rower who competed in the men's quadruple sculls event at the 1988 Seoul Olympics, while her mother is an orthodontist.
 She has a sister, Agata, who is about three years older and is a dentist.

 Their father wanted his daughters to become competitive athletes and preferred they take up an individual sport rather than a team sport to have better control of their chances of success.
 Agata started out as a swimmer but switched to tennis.
-Agata briefly competed on the ITF Junior Circuit in 2013 at about 15 years old, but stopped playing due to injury troubles. Świątek followed her sister into tennis because she wanted to beat her and also because she wanted to be more like her. Świątek trained at Mera Warsaw as a 14-year-old before later moving to Legia Warsaw.
+She briefly competed on the ITF Junior Circuit in 2013 at about 15 years old, but stopped playing due to injuries. Świątek followed her sister into tennis because she wanted to beat her and also because she wanted to be more like her. Świątek trained at Mera Warsaw as a 14-year-old before later moving to Legia Warsaw.